A Guide To Getting Back into Exercise After a Break

-Even though this may sound a little bit of a contradiction, you need to be ready for gradual progress.
+Even though this may sound like a bit of a contradiction, you need to be ready for gradual progress.
 You won't walk in exactly where you left off.
 You can't just walk into your gym and get back on the bench with the same weight you had when you left.
-Trying may actually be demotivating if you feel disappointed form the get-go.
+Trying may actually be demotivating if you feel disappointed from the get-go.

 Remember to take things at your own pace, and don’t expect instant gratification.
-Fitness is a hard thing to master and needs to be a long-term situation, not a short-term fix to get to where you want to be.
+Fitness is hard to master and needs to be a long-term situation, not a short-term fix, to get to where you want to be.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.